CloudNativeLinz/go-image-generator/README.md

 - Dynamically populate speaker, talk, and sponsor information from a YAML event file (`_data/events.yml`)
 - **Bulk generation**: Generate images for all events in `_data/events.yml` when no event ID is specified
 - Select event data by event ID using the `--id` CLI flag for single event generation
+- **Local or remote events**: Use `--file` to specify a local events.yml file, or fetch from remote URL by default
+- **Resizable output**: Use `--width` to generate images at specific widths while preserving aspect ratio
 - **Speaker images**: Automatically render speaker profile pictures from URLs or local files
 - **Advanced text rendering**: Support for dual speakers with title/name pairs and intelligent text wrapping
 - **Date formatting**: Automatic parsing and formatting of event dates